Who was Dr. Phyllis R. Blakeley?

 - Nominations may be tendered by the governing body of the institution or organization concerned; the institution or organization itself; by an outside body; or by an individual.

-- Project reports and any necessary accompanying documentation must be submitted, together with the nomination form by April 19, 2018.
+- Project reports and any necessary accompanying documentation must be submitted together with the nomination form by the annual deadline – watch for an announcement in News & Events or contact our Archives Advisor.

-- The jury, in reaching their decision, will take into account such variables as the size of an institution, staffing/membership levels and project budget.
+- The judges, in reaching their decision, will take into account such variables as the size of an institution, staffing/membership levels and project budget.

 - The award will be based upon the quality of the nominated project, rather than the size of the supporting resources.